 Why should I choose you?

 We are a High Quality High Volume Spay and Neuter clinic (HQHVSN).
 Dr. Hancock and Dr. Potter together have performed over 75,000 spays and neuters.
 Cumulatively, our veterinarians, certified veterinary technicians, and receptionists bring over 30 years of experience in spay and neuter services to our practice.
-This kind of specialization allows us to perform the highest quality surgery at a lower cost to you.
+This kind of specialization allows us to perform the highest quality spay/neuter surgery at a lower cost to you.
 We consider ourselves to be leading experts in our field, and believe that spay/neuter surgery should be affordable to everyone without compromising patient care.

 Here at The Spay & Neuter Center of New Jersey, we understand how busy you are and that you have taken time out of your day to make a commitment to your pet's health.
 We strive to accommodate your needs and make the day as stress free as possible for both you and your pet.
 If you need anything from us, just ask!
 We are here to help.